nicolereardon/Recipe-Ratings-Over-Time-EDA/README.md

     </tr>
   </tbody>
 </table>
+<p>We used this pivot table to see how the average amount of calories per rating bin for each year changed.
+Just looking at this table, we noticed that 2018 had a significantly greater amount of calories across all ratings compared to other years.
+Also, it seems like the average amount of calories per year seems to be consistent across the rating bins. </p>
+<br><br>

 <h4>Pivot Table - Aggregating the Mean of Calories per Rating Over Years Without Outliers</h4>
 <table border="1" class="dataframe">